 Hospital A is not a critical access hospital, has 300 beds, and a case mix index that is above the median in its bed size group.
-Following the map shown below, Hospital A will be put in cohort 1 for CHF, colectomy, COPD, joint replacement, and pneumonia episode spending metrics, as well as preoperative testing, follow-up, and sepsis readmission value metrics.
+Following the map shown below, Hospital A will be put in cohort 1 for CHF and COPD episode spending metrics, as well as for preoperative testing and outpatient follow-up value metrics.